For educators

 A lot of universities still use application servers such as Glassfish or Tomcat when teaching Java web development.
 Setting up and configuring these servers for each student requires a lot of effort, and that effort could be spent teaching students about HTTP and programming instead.

-Javalin runs on an embedded Jetty server, and you only need to add the dependency and write a single line of code to create and start a server.
+Javalin runs on an embedded Jetty server, and you only need to add the dependency and write a few lines of code to create and start a server.
 A full “Hello World” app looks like this:

 import io.javalin.Javalin;